albin-joseph/nodejs-micro-service/README.md

     - Tagging an Image: `docker build -t <docker id>/<repo or project name> : <version>`
     - docker port mapping: `docker run -p <route incomming port>:<port route inside the container> <image name>`

-- **What is Kubernetes?**
+## Kubernetes
 - Kubernetes a tool for running a bunch of different containers.
 - We give it some configuration to describe how we want our containers to run and interact with each other.

 ``` mermaid
     flowchart TB